GitTools/GitVersion/docs/input/docs/reference/configuration.md

 -   GitFlow (GitFlow/v1)
 -   GitHubFlow (GitHubFlow/v1)

-Example of using a `TrunkBased` workflow with a different `tag-prefix`:
+Example of using a `GitHubFlow` workflow with a different `tag-prefix`:

 ```yaml
 workflow: GitHubFlow/v1